 The service launched in the UK back in March, with the first season of the Star Wars spin-off available to binge there now, alongside all nine movies and acclaimed animated offering The Clone Wars.

-After mostly writing and producing the previous season, Jon Favreau himself will also be sitting in the director’s chair this time.
+After mostly writing and producing the previous season, Jon Favreau himself has taken on a directing role this season.

 “We’re working on season two, writing, prepping with the directors and getting ready to direct myself, actually,” Jon Favreau told Entertainment Weekly in September 2019.
 “I didn’t get a chance the last time around because I was doing Lion King.
 So I’ll step in for one of them.”